-AaBKC Residency was a residency program designed to give international artists and curators an opportunity to develop meaningful professional contacts in Aarhus, Denmark.
+AaBKC Residency is a residency program designed to give international artists and curators an opportunity to develop meaningful professional contacts in Aarhus, Denmark.

-Aarhus Center for Visual Art (Aarhus Billedkunstcenter, AaBKC) selected one curator and one artist to live and work in Aarhus for eight weeks each spring and fall, respectively.
-Residents were encouraged to meet local artists and arts professionals, visit artist studios and exhibition spaces, and participate in networking meetings and cultural events.
+Aarhus Center for Visual Art (Aarhus Billedkunstcenter, AaBKC) selects one curator and one artist to live and work in Aarhus for eight weeks each spring and fall, respectively.
+Residents are encouraged to meet local artists and arts professionals, visit artist studios and exhibition spaces, and participate in networking meetings and cultural events.

-AaBKC Residency also aimed to give artists and curators time and space to work.
-It was a process-oriented program that encouraged residents to experiment in response to and in tandem with their exploration of the local arts scene.
+AaBKC Residency also aims to give artists and curators time and space to work.
+It is a process-oriented program that encourages residents to experiment in response to and in tandem with their exploration of the local arts scene.

-AaBKC Residency was part of AaBKC International, a platform for international dialogue, networking and exchange launched in 2017.
+AaBKC Residency is part of AaBKC International, a platform for international dialogue, networking and exchange launched in 2017.

-AaBKC Residency was supported by Det Obelske Familiefond and Tækker Group/Tækker Fonden.
+AaBKC Residency is supported by Det Obelske Familiefond and Tækker Group/Tækker Fonden.